 Before we conclude our comparison article, I’d like to compare Roomba 870 and 880 directly.
 Since this is a comparison article, we can’t conclude it by saying that it’s a tie.
 We need to choose a winner so that the reader can know which of these two robotic vacuums is superior.

 We’ve created a detailed chart that compares some of the most critical aspects of Roomba 870 and 880.
 Just by looking at this chart, you can determine which of these two is a better buy.

 Again, it’s pretty obvious that the Roomba 880 is a superior robotic vacuum that has better capabilities, cleaning power and intelligence.

-Unlike the 870 model, Roomba 880 requires less attention; you can trust more, it delivers a more delicate clean, requires little to no manual interference and can navigate itself throughout the whole house.
+Unlike the 870 model, Roomba 880 requires less attention; its automation is more advanced and reliable, it delivers a more delicate clean, requires little to no manual interference and can navigate itself throughout the whole house.